 One way to avoid this possible entry is to start your aquascape with nothing but Dry Rock.
 This is what I did, for exact reasons like this, to prevent hitchhikers, but alas, Bubble Algae still found its way in – via a frag plug!

-Bubble Algae removal is purely a journey of trial and error, but unfortunately, it is going to be a battle, especially if you have a tank under 75 gallons!
+Bubble Algae removal is purely a journey of trial and error, but unfortunately, it is going to be a battle, especially if you have a tank under 75 gallons!, as that it the smallest size tank a Foxface Rabbitfish can be housed in.

 By far the best way to remove Bubble Algae is to remove the first bubble the second you see it.
 By catching it early you can hopefully prevent it spreading.
 By removing just one bubble each time you are in your tank you may remain lucky.